ujasitalia/ExData_Plotting1/README.md

 ## This repo doesnt have the dataset text file because it exceeded 100 mb and github didnt allow it to push.
+## but I have added the zip file that contains the dataset.

 ## Introduction